 - Assessor 1 is responsible for evaluating the thesis project.
 This is an academic WU staff member2.
 They are preferably involved in supervision as they assess the student's performance.
 Hence, assessor 1 will often be the daily supervisor (provided that they match the definition of academic WU staff member). - Assessor 2 is responsible for an independent assessment of parts of the thesis project (at least the report).
 Assessor 2 is often the examiner, but not necessarily.
-This role has the same requirements as Assessor 1. - Examiner (often Assessor 2), who is responsible for evaluating the thesis project and coordinating grades throughout the chair group.
+This role has the same requirements as Assessor 1. - Examiner (one of the two assessors3), who is responsible for evaluating the thesis project and coordinating grades throughout the chair group.
 They are appointed by the Examining Board, and they are listed as examiner in the Study Handbook under the MSc thesis course code.
-Requirements: a PhD degree or other demonstrable experience with the MSc thesis subject3.
-Only examiners listed for the courses in the course catalogue can decide and finalize the grade in Osiris.
+Requirements: a PhD degree or other demonstrable experience with the MSc thesis subject4.

-2 From the EER for the academic year 2023/2024 onwards, the definition of 'academic WU staff member' is: Staff member with a PhD degree or an equivalent research profile, working under the responsibility of a chair holder at Wageningen University.
-The equivalency of the research profile is at the discretion of the examiner of the course under consideration.
+2 From the EER for the academic year 2023/2024 onwards, the following holds for both supervisors and assessors: 'During the internship, thesis and research practice, the Master's student is supervised by a WUR staff member affiliated with a chair group with a PhD degree or an equivalent research profile, or someone who performs this role under the responsibility of this staff member.
+The equivalence of the research profile is at the discretion of the examiner of the course under consideration.'.